Losant/losant-docs/docs/workflows/logic/geofence.md

 ## Configuration

-The Geofence Node has three different configruation settings: circular, polygonal, and polgyonal path.
+The Geofence Node has three different configruation settings: circular, polygonal, and polygonal path.
 The geofence has 3 configuration sections - the coordinate to check (the "input" coordinate), the geofence coordinates to check against, and a branch output.

 ## Circular Geofence